 The first is quite simply that it's an operational requirement.
 Government policy states that people must not be able to join the motorway via a service station, so the operators must ensure that is the case.
 More recently a planning condition will also be imposed on service stations saying the same thing.
 Even if the unauthorised traffic is only trying to use the facilities, the policy is clear that the service area's priority should be to serve motorway traffic.

 Secondly, especially in the case of the older services, the lanes these rear accesses connect to are not designed to handle much traffic at all.
 They were usually built at the same time as the motorway but with the minimal possible expenditure.
-They are narrow, and may take traffic into residential or congested areas.
+They are narrow, weak, and may take traffic into residential or congested areas.

 At the service station end, there is often an unconventional road layout.
-At some services, the rear access requires traffic to travel the wrong way down the one-way road, while others end with confusing or badly-aligned junctions.
+At some service areas, the rear access requires traffic to travel the wrong way down the one-way road, while others end with confusing or badly-aligned junctions.
 This isn't so bad when the only people using it are staff who have been trained on the issue, but becomes a problem when the general population are using it.

 Finally, when people are taking a shortcut - especially when they don't want to get caught - they tend to speed up.
 The high speeds which unauthorised traffic has been seen reaching on these narrow lanes creates additional safety issues, especially if they are heading straight into the service area car park or a residential area.